OysterQAQ/ACG2vec/README_EN.md

    - dclip: Fine-tuned clip (ViT-L/14) model using the danburoo2021 dataset.
 You can experience it online at Huggingface: https://huggingface.co/OysterQAQ/DanbooruCLIP
    - pix2score: A multi-task model based on resnet101 used for predicting the collection count, view count, and lewdness level of anime illustrations (currently in training).
    - illust2vec: A model that extracts image semantic features by removing the prediction head from the DeepDanbooru model and performing mean pooling on the last layer.
+   - One of the current leading super-resolution models in the field of anime, [Real-CUGAN](https://github.com/bilibili/ailab/tree/main/Real-CUGAN), has been implemented in TensorFlow.
+This implementation relies on the[tfjs](https://github.com/tensorflow/tfjs) framework to achieve adaptive backend support, allowing it to run as an anime super-resolution tool in web browsers.
 2. webapp: Module providing web services to the outside world.
 Currently includes out-of-the-box services for predicting anime illustration tags, image search, illustration feature extraction, and text feature extraction.
 3. docker: Containerized deployment module, including configuration files and resource files required for deployment (work in progress).